How Credit Scores Affect the Price of Credit and Insurance

 If you are denied credit, the ECOA requires that the creditor give you a notice with the specific reasons your application was rejected or the news that you have the right to learn the reasons if you ask within 60 days.
 Ask the creditor to be specific: Indefinite and vague reasons for denial are illegal.
 Acceptable reasons might be “your income was low” or “you haven’t been employed long enough.”
 Unacceptable reasons include “you didn’t meet our minimum standards” or “you didn’t receive enough points on our credit scoring system.”

-Sometimes you can be denied credit or insurance — or initially be charged a higher premium — because of information in your credit report.
-In that case, the FCRA requires the creditor or insurance company to give you the name, address, and phone number of the credit reporting company that supplied the information.
+Sometimes you can be denied credit or insurance — or offered less favorable terms — because of information in your credit report.
+In that case, the FCRA requires the creditor or insurance company to give you a notice that includes, among other things, the name, address, and phone number of the credit reporting company that supplied the information.
+If a credit score was a factor in the decision to deny you credit or to offer you terms less favorable than most other customers receive, the notice also will include that credit score.
+If you receive one of these notices, you are entitled to a free copy of your credit report.
 Contact the company to find out what your report said.
-This information is free if you ask for it within 60 days of being turned down for credit or insurance.
-The credit reporting company can tell you what’s in your report; only the creditor or insurance company can tell you why your application was denied.
+The credit reporting company can tell you what’s in your report, but only the creditor or insurance company can tell you why your application was denied.

 If a creditor or insurance company says you were denied credit or insurance because you are too near your credit limits on your credit cards, you may want to reapply after paying down your balances.
 Because credit scores are based on credit report information, a score often changes when the information in the credit report changes.